King Zhaoxiang of Qin: Reign

 In his first year as ruler, King Zhaoxiang accepted the counsel of the Right Chancellor, Gan Mao (甘茂), who advocated for the return of the Wusui (武遂) region back to the state of Han.
 The plan was opposed by two other officials, Xiang Shou (向壽) and Gongsun Shi (公孫奭), who both despised Gan Mao greatly and proceeded to slander him repeatedly.
 This led Gan Mao to flee Qin in fear of his life and defect to the state of Qi.

 In 305 BC, two of King Zhaoxiang's older half-brothers, Prince Zhuang (公子壯) and Prince Yong (公子雍), conspired to carry out a coup with Queen Huiwen (惠文后, the mother of the late King Wu) and Queen Wu (悼武王后, King Wu's childless wife, a princess from Wei) as well as a dozen other lords and court officials who were against King Zhaoxiang's ascension.
-The rebellion was quickly crushed by Wei Ran, who slaughtered all of the conspirators except Queen Wu, who was exiled back to Wei.
+The rebellion was quickly crushed by Wei Ran, who slaughtered all of the conspirators.
+Queen Huiwen was executed as a result of this coup.
+Only Queen Wu survived and was exiled back to Wei.
 With the annihilation of the dissidents, King Zhaoxiang's hold on the throne was secured.
-In the same year, King Zhaoxiang had his coming-of-age ceremony, and began to personally attend to state affairs.
+In the same year, King Zhaoxiang had his coming-of-age ceremony and began to personally attend to state affairs.